Supercolbat/cold-supercolbat/README.md

 ## 📝 Additional Notes
 ### Minifying
 Sass doesn't compile to a minifed CSS.
 The way I get around this is by using [html-minifed](https://www.npmjs.com/package/html-minifier) and [clean-css](https://www.npmjs.com/package/clean-css) to minify both the CSS and the HTML in one go.
 The reason this works is because the CSS contents are [directly inserted](https://pugjs.org/language/includes.html) into HTML document by Pug.
 Since Pug's goal is not to generate minified HTML, that job is passed onto html-minified, which also uses clean-css to minify the CSS in the HTML.

-Additionally, servers can send gzipped versions of documents to the client if they pass `Accept-Encoding: gzip, deflate` as a header.
-I'm not entirely sure if I'm able to do this with what I have but I'll update the README if I support this.